-Emmanuel Mourlon-Druol was a Visiting Fellow at Bruegel in 2015 and he is now a Non Resident Scholar.
-He is Professor of International Economic History at the University of Glasgow.
+Emmanuel Mourlon-Druol was a Visiting fellow at Bruegel in 2015 and he is now a Non-resident fellow.
+He is Professor of History of European Cooperation and Integration at the European University Institute in Florence.
 His research focuses on European economic and monetary cooperation since 1945, sovereign debt crises and global governance.
 He is Principal Investigator of the project “EURECON: The Making of a Lopsided Union – Economic Integration in the European Economic Community, 1957-1992” funded by a Starting Grant of the European Research Council (ERC).

 Disclaimer of external interests

 Closed-door conference jointly organized with De Nederlandsche Bank